Europe is in a housing crisis

 Housing is a human right and not a commodity.
 The land and real estate prices are exploding in the growing cities.
 Global investors (pension funds, hedge funds) are buying up whole districts, because they are speculating on high profits.
 It is not about housing for them, it is about making money.

-Too little investment in social & affordable housing.
+Too little investment in affordable, public and social housing.
 Since the economic collapse, way too little is being invested in affordable housing.
 The investment gap in the EU is about 57 billion euros per year.
 The fiscal framework of the EU and the EU’s state aid law are hindering cities and municipalities in their efforts to crate affordable and social housing space.

 Short-term letting to tourists via digital platforms shorten the available living space for the local population dramatically.